Echigo-Tsumari Art Field 2026

 "Echigo-Tsumari Art Field 2026" Common Ticket

-[Show Your Common Ticket | Art Festival Work Discounts] *Discounts cannot be applied with the Common Ticket alone.
+[Present Your Common Ticket | Art Festival Work Discounts] *Discounts cannot be applied with the Common Ticket alone.

-・Kiyotsu Gorge Tunnel “Tunnel of Light”: Admission fee discount of 600 yen for adults and 100 yen for elementary and junior high school students (one-time use only)
+・Kiyotsu Gorge Tunnel “Tunnel of Light”: Admission fee discount of 600 yen for Adults and 100 yen for elementary and junior high school students (one-time use only)

-Reservations are required during certain periods.Reservation Dates: May 2–6, July 18–20, August 1–4 & 8–16, September 19–23, October 10–12, October 24–November 3.
-Reservations for the Golden Week period (May 2–6) will open on March 23, while reservations for other dates will open on June 1.
+Advance reservations are required during certain periods.Reservation Dates: May 2–6, July 18–20, August 1–4 & 8–16, September 19–23, October 10–12, October 24–November 3.
+Please note that reservations for the Golden Week period (May 2–6) will open on March 23, while reservations for other dates will open on June 1.

-・《Echigo Matsunoyama Kyororo Forest School》: 300 yen off admission (one-time use)
+・《Echigo-Matsunoyama Museum of Natural Science “Kyororo”》: 300 yen off admission (one-time use)

 ・Half-price admission for your second visit to any facility included in the Common Ticket program during the period